XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Updated end logs to behave like vanilla logs
 - Updated some food/seed items to work with composters.
 More will be added in the future!
   - Anenome Flower, Baguette, Baked Eggplant, Barley Seeds, Barley Straw, Bluegrod Flower, Cabbage Seeds, Grape Pie, Healthy Carrot
-- Fixed a bug that caused Zombie Varients to hold items incorrectly
+- Fixed a bug that caused Zombie variants to hold items incorrectly
-- Fixed a bug that prevented shovels from being used with effeciency
+- Fixed a bug that prevented shovels from being used with efficiency
 - Increased the drop rate of Gunpowder
 - Fixed the problem where End fog stayed when player entered a different dimension
 - Fixed a bug where End Fog didn't work as expected
 - Commands such as /locate will now show in chat
 - Fixed the following issues with the Friendly Quetzacaw
-  - Once tamed, it will freely walk randomy
+  - Once tamed, it will freely walk randomly
   - Once tamed, it can attack other hostile entities
   - Once tamed, it can **only be controlled with a Carrot On A Stick**
 - Hell hounds will no longer attack Striders or Zoglins